NativQA Framework: Enabling LLMs and VLMs with Native, Local, and Everyday Knowledge: QA from Search Engines

 \section{QA from Search Engines}

 In Figure \ref{fig:google_example}, we present a screenshot of a Google search results page for the query \textit{``visit Baladna Farm in Qatar.''} The ``People also ask'' section contains related questions, which we used to collect question-answer (QA) pairs.
-These questions were subsequently used as queries to collect additional QA pairs.